calebclayreagor/calebclayreagor.github.io/research-skills.md

 > | ⋯        |   ⋯    |   ⋯    | ⋯   |   ⋯    |
 > | Cell_n   |   ⋯    |   ⋯    |  ⋯   |   ⋯    |

-- These datasets often comprise multiple `cell x feature` matrices of cells' distinct biological properties
+- These datasets comprise multiple `cell x feature` matrices of cells' distinct biological properties

 - To analyze these datasets, I used unsupervised machine-learning methods such as *t*-SNE and Louvain clustering: